ibm-cloud-docs/account/iam-usersetting.md

 By default, the setting is disabled for your account.
 To update this setting, complete the following steps:

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** &gt; **Access (IAM)**, and select **Settings**.
-1. From the Account section, enable the **User list visibility** setting.
+1. From the Account section, enable **Restrict user list visibility**.
 1. Click **Yes** to confirm.

 ## Updating a user's parent user